zestsoftware/zest.releaser/doc/source/options.rst

     If the current version number has more levels, we keep them.
     So with ``version-levels=1`` the next version for 1.2.3.4 will be 1.2.3.5.

+development-marker = a string
+    Default: ``.dev0``
+    This is the development marker.
+    This is what gets appended to the version in postrelease.

 Per project options
 -------------------